 Can you withdraw money from a margin account?

 It is possible to withdraw money from your margin account after depositing funds.
 This should not affect any open trades or outstanding balances, however, so make sure that your positions are covered appropriately.
-Read more of our account specifications.
+Read more specifications for our trading accounts.

 Do I have to use margin in a margin account?